uwplse/PUMPKIN-PATCH/README.md

 This plugin is maintained by Talia Ringer with help from Nate Yazdani.
 John Leo and Dan Grossman have made conceptual contributions.

+The following community members have also contributed to the code:
+Emilio Jesús Gallego Arias